Articles 4 min read

 • Features: Sparkly surface, often coated for durability

-• Pro Tip: The glitter particles can dull your blade faster, making it harder to achieve clean, precise cuts over time.
+• Pro Tip: Glitter particles can dull your blade faster, making it harder in order to achieve clean, precise cuts over time.

-A StrongGrip Mat will hold the glitter cardstock firmly in place, preventing it from shifting during cutting.
-This is especially important because the glitter layer can make the paper less adhesive.
-Glitter can accumulate on your blade and mat, affecting performance.
-Clean both regularly to maintain clean cuts.
+A StrongGrip Mat will hold glitter cardstock firmly in place, preventing it from shifting during cutting.
+This is especially important because glitter layer can make paper less adhesive.
+Glitter can accumulate at your blade and mat, affecting performance.
+Clean both regularly in order to maintain clean cuts.

-Glitter cardstock can add a dazzling, festive touch to your Cricut projects, but it’s best suited for simpler designs or as an accent.
-For intricate projects, smooth cardstock is usually the better choice.
+Glitter cardstock can add dazzling, festive touch to your Cricut projects, but is best suited for simpler designs or as an accent.
+For intricate projects, smooth cardstock is usually better choice.

 4. Foil and Metallic Cardstock